bbusschots/bartificer.ip.js/README.md

 	var binaryString7 = ip1.bitwiseAnd('192.168.000.001');

 This function performs a bitwise binary AND operation between the calling object and the passed value, which can be another IP object, a Netmask object, or a string representing a 32bit binary number as a binary string, hex string, or dotted quad.
 The value returned is a 32 character long string of `1`s and `0`s.

+### .bitwiseOr() ###

+	var binaryString1 = ip1.bitwiseOr(ip2);
+	var binaryString2 = ip1.bitwiseOr(mask1);
+	var binaryString3 = ip1.bitwiseOr('11000000101010000000000000000001');
+	var binaryString4 = ip1.bitwiseOr('0xc0a80001');
+	var binaryString5 = ip1.bitwiseOr('c0a80001');
+	var binaryString6 = ip1.bitwiseOr('192.168.0.1');
+	var binaryString7 = ip1.bitwiseOr('192.168.000.001');

+This function performs a bitwise binary OR operation between the calling object and the passed value, which can be another IP object, a Netmask object, or a string representing a 32bit binary number as a binary string, hex string, or dotted quad.
+The value returned is a 32 character long string of `1`s and `0`s.